 I recommend using standard top-level functions when you need a fake constructor.
-These should be used sparingly to suggest typical constructor-like usage when we cannot define a constructor in the class itself, or when we need a capability that constructors do not offer (like a reified type parameter).
+However, these should be used sparingly to suggest typical constructor-like usage when we cannot define a constructor in the class itself, or when we need a capability that constructors do not offer (like a reified type parameter).

 There are many creational patterns associated with factory classes.
-For instance, abstract factory or prototype.
-Every one of them has some advantages.
+For instance, an abstract factory or a prototype.
+Every creational pattern has some advantages.

 Factory classes hold advantages over factory functions because classes can have a state.
-For instance, this very simple factory class that produces students with next id numbers:
+For instance, this is a very simple factory class that produces students with sequential id numbers:

 As you can see, Kotlin offers a variety of ways to specify factory functions, and they all have their own use.
 We should have them in mind when we design object creation.
 Each of them is reasonable for different cases.
-Some of them should preferably be used with caution: Fake Constructors or Top-Level Factory Method.
-The most universal way to define a factory function is by using a Companion Object.
-It is safe and very intuitive for most developers, since usage is very similar to Java Static Factory Methods, and Kotlin mainly inherits its style and practices from Java.
+Some of them should preferably be used with caution, such as Fake Constructors or Top-Level Factory Methods.
+The most universal way to define a factory function is by using a Companion Object, which is safe and very intuitive for most developers.
+Its usage is very similar to Java Static Factory Methods, and Kotlin mainly inherits its style and practices from Java.

-See section about primary/secondary constructor in the dictionary.
+See the section about primary/secondary constructors in the dictionary.